How to Do a Quiet Title

 When to Use Quiet Title Protection

-So if we’re talking about properties that have had difficulty and gone to tax auctions, they go to tax auction for a reason.
-And it’s usually not pretty.
+If we’re talking about properties that have had difficulty and gone to tax auctions, they go to tax auction for a reason and it’s usually not pretty.

-Now, you might want to acquire a property at an auction, and you might want to use a quiet title when you sell it.
+When you acquire a property at an auction, you might want to use a quiet title when you sell it.

 County Errors May Make a Quiet Title Necessary

-What is quiet title?
-A quiet title will say in big bold letters, in most cases, that whoever is issuing the quiet title is disclaiming.
-Disclaiming, in other words, it’s not their problem anymore.
+What is quitclaim?
+A quitclaim deed will say in big bold letters, in most cases, that whoever is issuing the deed is disclaiming that it’s not their problem anymore.

 They’re disclaiming anything that’s on the property.
-Whether it’s bad or good, they are just passing the property onto you.
+Whether it’s bad or good, they’re just passing the property onto you.

-If you bought a property at auction, you might want to sell and use a quiet title and disclaim any responsibility, so that you didn’t have any process.
-Now, you don’t have any problem with the property.
+If you bought a property at auction, you might want to sell and use a quitclaim deed and disclaim any responsibility yourself.

 Retaining a Quiet Title Attorney

-If you are going to get it from an attorney, at first interview that attorney.
-Make sure they know about the chain of title and things like that.
+If you are going to get a quiet title from an attorney, at first interview that attorney.
+Make sure they know about the chain of title.
+You want a gray-haired, old guy that’s been doing this for a while.

-So tax buyers make a lot of money if they’re shrewd and they’re conservative.
+Tax sale buyers make a lot of money if they’re shrewd and conservative.
 You don’t want to be bold.
 You don’t want to be aggressive.

-My whole system is this, buy it low, sell it low, move it on.
-Buy low, sell low, and move on to the next property.
+My whole system is this, buy it low, sell it low, and move on to the next property.
+To clear the title before selling it, see an experienced quiet title attorney

 When to Use Quiet Title or Quitclaim Deeds

-Everybody gets this confused and gets upset about it.
-But if you want to sell a property and not have anything to do with it, then you sell it with a quitclaim deed.
+A lot of people gets these confused.
+If you want to sell a property and not have anything to do with it, then you sell it with a quitclaim deed.

-Now, a lot of people say, well, the husband and wife got together.
-They now get divorced.
-He should quitclaim his interest in the property.
+For example, if a husband and wife get divorced.
+He could quitclaim his interest in the property.
 That’s fine.
 When he does quitclaim, now she owns the property.

 Research Encumbrances to Know When to Use Quiet Title